BJP protests after Babul Supriyo roughed up at JU; SFI takes out counter march

 Supriyo claimed that the protesting students tried to "provoke him by openly calling themselves naxals".

-The Vice Chancellor of JU, Suranjan Das tried to talk with agitating students, who refused to move from the main entrance of the university.
+The Vice-Chancellor of JU, Suranjan Das tried to talk with agitating students, who refused to move from the main entrance of the university.

-Finally, West Bengal Governor and Chancellor of Jadavpur University Jagdeep Dhankar, arrived at the scene and managed to rescue Babul Supriyo.
+Finally, West Bengal Governor and Chancellor of Jadavpur University Jagdeep Dhankar arrived at the scene and managed to rescue Babul Supriyo.

 The Raj Bhavan today has released a statement on the entire incident that said, "The Governor and Chancellor, Jadavpur University, has expressed his relief that as a result of his visit yesterday to the University, an end to an unwholesome situation was brought about.
-His visit was rendered imperative as the Vice Chancellor and the pro-Vice Chancellor had left the University while the Union Minister Shri Babool Supriyo continued to be detained by the agitating students/persons there.
+His visit was rendered imperative as the Vice-Chancellor and the pro-Vice Chancellor had left the University while the Union Minister Shri Babool Supriyo continued to be detained by the agitating students/persons there.
 In his capacity as Chancellor, being guardian of the students, he took the call so as to connect with the students in the interest of education and institution."

 Protests expected in JU, JNU today, Guv slams TMC for calling his visit 'shocking'